St. Luke's Episcopal Church (Long Beach, California): LGBT Advocacy

-Illegal Immigration Controversy
+New Sanctuary Movement and Immigration Advocacy

-In 2007 St Luke's made national headlines by providing sanctuary, in the face of strong governmental and outside pressure, to an illegal immigrant hoping to keep her children in America.
+In 2007 St Luke's made national headlines by providing sanctuary, in the face of strong governmental and outside pressure, to an undocumented woman facing deportation and separation from her US citizen family and young children.
 St. Luke's has been a notable face of the New Sanctuary Movement.
 As a part of this movement, congregations maintain that the immigration system mistreats immigrants and breaks families apart.
 They seek to end raids of job sites that have led to the arrest of thousands of undocumented workers, and lobby for policies that would help keep the families of illegal immigrants together in the United States.